CloudWithChris/cloudwithchris.com/content/blog/static-webapps-general-availability.md

 ![Screenshot of the Azure Static Web Apps creation process - part 2](/img/blog/static-webapps-general-availability/static-webapp-portal-create3.png)

 Comparing this to my experience on Cloud with Chris (which is indeed hosted on GitHub), the experience is significantly simpler, making it much easier to get going quickly and easily.
-This is a great way to prove out a static web app, either as a proof of concept or to rapidly iterate, prototype and launch a static website.
+This is a great way to prove out a static web app, either as a proof of concept or to rapidly iterate, prototype and launch a static site.

 But what else, there have to be more benefits than just CI/CD?
 You are absolutely right.
 First up, if you've heard my talk about how I deploy Cloud with Chris, you'll know that I have some workflows to deploy a new instance of the site for my 'feature branches' (or in my case, preview branches).